-Dated: Date of Delivery

-Due: June 1, as shown on the inside cover
+Dated: Date of Delivery Due: June 1, as shown on the inside cover

-The Santa Clara Valley Water District Water System Refunding Revenue Bonds, Series 2019A (the "2019A Bonds") and Santa Clara Valley Water District Water System Refunding Revenue Bonds, Taxable Series 2019B (the "2019B Bonds" and together with the 2019A Bonds, the "2019 Bonds") are being issued to (i) pay the portion of the currently outstanding Commercial Paper Certificates, Series A (Tax-Exempt) and Commercial Paper Certificates, Series B (Taxable) issued to finance projects for the Water Utility System and (ii) pay costs of issuance of the 2019 Bonds, all as more fully described herein.
-Interest due on the 2019 Bonds is payable on each June 1 and December 1, commencing June 1, 2019.
+The Santa Clara Valley Water District Water System Refunding Revenue Bonds, Taxable Series 2019C (the "2019 Bonds") are being issued to (i) refund the District's outstanding Revenue Certificates of Participation (Water Utility System Improvement Projects) Taxable Series 2007B (the "2007B Certificates") and (ii) pay costs of issuance of the 2019 Bonds, all as more fully described herein.
+See "THE REFUNDING PLAN."
+Interest due on the 2019 Bonds is payable on each June 1 and December 1, commencing June 1, 2020.
 Capitalized terms used but not defined on the cover of this Official Statement have the meanings ascribed herein.

-The 2019 Bonds are being issued pursuant to Resolution No. 16-10 adopted by the Board of Directors of the District on February 23, 2016 (as amended to the date hereof, the "Parity Master Resolution") and an indenture of trust, dated as of March 1, 2019 (the "Indenture") by and between the District and U.S. Bank National Association, as trustee thereunder.
+The 2019 Bonds are being issued pursuant to Resolution No. 16-10 adopted by the Board of Directors of the District on February 23, 2016 (as amended to the date hereof, the "Parity Master Resolution") and an indenture of trust, dated as of November 1, 2019 (the "Indenture") by and between the District and U.S. Bank National Association, as trustee thereunder.
 The 2019 Bonds are subject to optional, mandatory and extraordinary redemption prior to maturity as described in this Official Statement.